Prakruthi-G-H/Photography-portfolio/README.md

 ## 🌟 Features

 - 🏠 Home section with an attractive background image
-- 🖼️ **Portfolio Gallery** – Image grid layout to display photographs neatly
+- 🖼️ Image grid layout to display photographs neatly
 - 🙋‍♀️ About Me section
 - 📬 Contact form with Name, Email, and Message fields